lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 DaVinci can be run locally at the lxplus (for small tasks) or at the CERN grid computing system via [ganga](davinci-grid) or via [Analysis Productions](analysis-productions).
 Using ganga will give you more control over the jobs (little scrips and macros you run on the remote machines) and also will allow you to do way more than just running DaVinci.
-Analysis Productions, however, are more user-friendly and provide Analysis Productions are also extremely important for the preservation of your analysis.
+Analysis Productions, however, are more user-friendly and provide a set of tests that ensure your jobs will be run as expected with minimal errors.
+Analysis Productions are also extremely important for the preservation of your analysis.
 We will discuss the concept of analysis preservation a bit later in this lesson.
 Unless you want to run some really unusual ntuple jobs on ganga, you should always go for Analysis Productions.